When to consider the RRIF successor annuitant option

 When you name your spouse as your RRIF beneficiary, the RRIF can be transferred to your spouse on a tax-deferred basis on your death.
 With some contracts, your spouse will assume complete control of the RRIF as the successor owner and the contract will continue.
 This means that your spouse will begin to receive an income stream and be able to exercise rights under the contract, including the rights to change the beneficiaries, adjust the payment stream, or cash in the investments.

-When you name your spouse as the successor annuitant or Joint Life, your spouse also assumes control of the RRIF as the successor owner on a tax-deferred basis.
+When you name your spouse as the successor annuitant, your spouse also assumes control of the RRIF as the successor owner on a tax-deferred basis.
 However, by designating irrevocable beneficiaries, who aren’t your spouse, you can preserve the tax deferral and give your irrevocable beneficiaries a say in the management of the assets that will ultimately pass to them.

-These features can make the RRIF successor annuitant or Joint Life option an attractive strategy in certain specific situations outlined in more detail below.
+These features can make the RRIF successor annuitant option an attractive strategy in certain specific situations outlined in more detail below.

 Married with children from a previous marriage